danielharrell/open-eyes-lect-2017-18/Open.md

     - "Open your heart."
     - "My eyes were finally opened."

-But why does the word have such scope?
+Why does the word have such scope?
 This is one reason for wonder.

-Another reason is that the word is used, typically, without further ado, as if its meaning were already understood.
+Another reason is that we use the word, typically, without further ado, as if its meaning were already understood.
 But if so, then how is it understood?